- Looks good inside and out

 The Sport’s lack of Apple CarPlay and Android Auto compatibility would automatically make us step up to the CX-5 Touring for about $1,600 more.
 It adds synthetic leather upholstery, more seat adjustments, an upgraded audio system, automatic climate control, keyless entry and ignition, and heated front seats.
 A $1,700 option package with a power moonroof, power liftgate, Bose speakers, and a couple of other goodies may be a necessary extravagance for some buyers.

-The CX-5 makes use of a 7.0-inch touchscreen that boasts a crisp display, but that’s about where our praise ends.
+The CX-5 uses a 7.0-inch touchscreen that boasts a crisp display, but that’s about where our praise ends.
 Its menus are unnecessarily complex, while the control knob in the center console is the only means of operation other than the fussy steering wheel controls and haphazard voice commands.
 It's supposedly safer than a touchscreen, once you figure out how to use it.
 Apple CarPlay and Android Auto integration help but are still tedious with the center console knob.

 2020 Mazda CX-5